Kowloon peak hike is undoubtedly one of the top rated hikes in Hong Kong. As a first time traveler, I had no idea of where to hike and what to expect.

-Just for the adventure levels, I would recommend doing it.
+Just for the adventure levels, I would recommend doing this Suicide Peak Hong Kong hike.
 Also after trying the other popular paved hikes in Hong Kong, I realized the off beaten path was surely the better one to take.

 Plus, gawking at the stunning Hong Kong city views, minus the man made roads and hand rails is way more spectacular – won’t you agree?

 How to Reach Suicide Cliff Hike Start Point